Abasa: Summary

+Overview

+The surah Abasa is one of the main Islamic sources addressing the topic of ableism.
+Because it is often interpreted as calling out a mistreatment of a disabled person by the Prophet Muhammad, it is frequently cited in discussions about whether the Prophet was infallible, or whether he was fully infallible.

 Period of revelation

 Sunni perspective

 According to traditional Sunni narration, the story behind the revelation of the first ten verses of the sura is as follows: Muhammad was preaching Islam to Walid ibn al-Mughira and other Quraysh chieftains in Mecca.
 Abdullah ibn Umm Maktum came along and asked Muhammad about something.
 Muhammad did not want to turn his attention away from the chieftains and frowned at ibn Umm Maktum.
 Allah admonished Muhammad for this action via the first ten verses of Abasa.

 Shia perspective

 The Shia interpretations are unanimous on the view that the person that frowned away was not Muhammad, but an elite from Banu Umayya.
 According to them, these verses were descended about the man from Banu Umayya who was sitting with Muhammad.
 At the same time, Abdullah bin Umm Maktum(Ibn Taymiyyah) entered, when the rich man saw the poverty stricken Abdullah he drew himself aside, not to get his dress dirty and contracted his facial expressions which got uneasy.
 In those verses God stated his acts and criticized and condemned them.